-How to place Public Notices for Air permits, Asphalt and Concrete Plants Construction Companies any stationary source that produces pollution must receive government permits.
+Any stationary source that produces pollution must receive government permits. here is some information about how to place Public Notices for Air permits, Asphalt and Concrete Plants Construction Companies.
 In 1977 Congress established the Clean Air Act Amendments EPA.
 This program requires that any stationary source that produces pollution must receive government permits before they can start construction.
-Air construction permits issued to a facility specify what conditions must be met to demonstrate compliance with state and federal air quality requirements.
+Air construction permits issued to a facility specify what conditions must be met.
+These specifications are intended to demonstrate compliance with state and federal air quality requirements.

 When do Construction companies need to place Public Notices for Air permits?

 Often construction companies must complete operations that involve land distributing activities.
-When this takes place in Coastal Zones, construction companies are then required to take additional steps before any labor can take place.
-In these cases, a Coastal Zone Consistency Certification may also be required prior to them being allowed to conduct those activities.
+When this takes place in Coastal Zones, construction companies are then required to take additional steps.
+These steps must be completed before any labor can take place.
+In these cases, a Coastal Zone Consistency Certification may also be required.
+It must also be obtained prior to them being allowed to conduct those activities.

-These counties on the coast are the areas that are considered to make up the area that is considered the coastal zone and is under the jurisdiction of the OCRM or the jurisdiction of S.C.
+Counties on the coast are considered coastal Zones.
+The areas that are considered the coastal zone are under the jurisdiction of the OCRM or the jurisdiction of S.C.
 DHEC’s Office of Ocean and Coastal Resource Management (OCRM).

 Examples of counties that would need this certification include Beaufort, Berkeley, Charleston, Colleton, Dorchester, Georgetown, Horry or Jasper counties.